 - See also: pl-i, pascal, lex, yacc, python, modula-2, csp, isbn

-- I have 35 facts about PL%2F0. what would you like to know? email me and let me know how I can help.
+- Have a question about PL%2F0 not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: